[kɔlɔɲ dy swasɑ~t ɥit]

 Cologne du 68 collection

 Cologne du 68 was launched in 2006 to celebrate the opening of Maison Guerlain following extensive renovation the year before, named after the address on the Champs-Elysées where the house is located.
 The number was also an inspiration for its perfumer Sophie Labbé who aimed at using sixty-eight different ingredients in the final composition.
 It could sound like a confused, incalculable mess, yet the scent achieved to move from stage to stage in a remarkably clear structure, playing on the old-fashioned fougère cologne theme but twisted around an unusual and modern spicy-floral-gourmand core.
-The fragrance was Sylvaine Delacourte's idea, "a sort of summary of my holidays, between the salty freshness of sea shores and the spicy warmth of the maquis."
+The fragrance was the idea of Guerlain's then artistic director, Sylvaine Delacourte, "a sort of summary of my holidays, between the salty freshness of sea shores and the spicy warmth of the maquis."
 Maquis is the name of the dense, fragrant wilderness of Corsica, a carpet of bee-swarmed subshrubs present everywhere on the island and dotted abundantly with everlasting flower.
 She wanted this flower, so wonderfully honeyed and herbal, to be prominent in Cologne du 68.

 The long composition started out with lemonade notes (gentle, lightly bitter ones like blood orange and grapefruit) and soapy lavender, then turned to warm, medicinal spices (cardamom, coriander, nutmeg, anise), went through herbs (basil, thyme, myrtle) and flowers (everlasting flower, rich magnolia and ylang-ylang, and almond-sweet heliotrope, among several), to finally land on a delicious praline accord.
 This whole scheme was given depth by a balsamic and earthy-green streak of woody resins (lichen, labdanum, sap note, myrrh, orris) running all along.
 Guerlain's official 2005 opening launch was Plus Que Jamais Guerlain, but Cologne du 68 really seemed like the "More Than Ever Guerlain": you got some Jicky, some Mouchoir de Monsieur, Eau de Guerlain and Aqua Allegoria Pamplelune, a dose of Vol de Nuit and a bit of Shalimar, whiffs of Vetiver, Héritage and Coriolan, and some L'Instant de Guerlain Pour Homme.